 Abstract

 The maximum lifespan varies dramatically across mammals.
 However, the genetics underly lifespan determination is poorly understood.
 Here, we genomic-wide explored the correlative genes between protein evolutionary rate and lifespan in 13381 one-to-one orthologue genes among 74 mammals.
 We identified 370 negative correlative genes and 300 positive correlative genes.
 Enrichment analyses showed that the positive correlative genes and the negative correlative genes were not only severally enriched in many canonical pathways that regulation of lifespan and aging, such as DNA repair and energy metabolism, but also were overrepresented in several closely relative or adverse categories simultaneously, such as purine metabolism and purinergic nucleotide receptor signaling pathway, oxygen utilization.
 Further evolutionary analyses suggested that most of positive correlative genes were driven by relaxed selection.
-Finally, combing the results of correlative and evolutionary force analyses, our signed network analyses displayed several important modules and highlighted the core genes in each module that might play central role in regulation of mammalian lifespan.
+Finally, combing the results of correlative and evolutionary force analyses, our signed functional interaction network analyses displayed several important modules and highlighted the core genes in each module that might play central role in regulation of mammalian lifespan.
 Our study uncovered many important pathways and hub genes that might universally regulate lifespan among mammals, which may contribute us to meet the challenges of human aging and aging-accompanied diseases.

 Highlights